chromium/chromium/docs/security/handling-messages-from-web-content.md

   has to be via Mojo such that the `mojom` interface definition files go through our [IPC security review process](mojo.md) (and will benefit from other future Mojo security improvements).
 * Websites are untrustworthy.
-TLS can’t guarantee the identity of a website — even pinning has limits — and so you must assume any messages from websites are malicious.
+TLS can’t guarantee the provenance of a website — even pinning has limits — and so you must assume any messages from websites are malicious.
 Processing such messages in the browser process in C++ is likely a violation of the [Rule of Two](rule-of-2.md) and is extremely dangerous.
-* Even if you can comply with the Rule of Two (for example by using a safe language) it's simply difficult to produce robust APIs that are safe against malicious data: the open web platform API review process is designed to flush out any concerns.
+* Even if you can comply with the Rule of Two (for example by using a safe language) it's simply difficult to produce robust APIs that are safe against malicious data: the open web platform [API review process](https://www.chromium.org/blink/launching-features) is designed to flush out any concerns.
 Any APIs or functionality accessible to web content therefore needs to go via that process to give the best chance of spotting danger.
 * There are non-security concerns: It does not comply with the spirit of an open web platform which should be equally available on all user agents.

-Historically, there have been some instances where this rule has been violated and complexity has resulted.
-For example, the U2F short-cut caused long-term pain for the entire industry in moving to the open standard WebAuthn replacement.

 In order to support WebView, WebLayer, and CCT, APIs exist in Chrome to establish web message channels between the embedding application and web page.